KevinMarquette/PSHonolulu/README.md

     Show-Computer -ComputerName $ComputerName
     Show-Computer -ComputerName $ComputerName -View Services

+The important detail here is that you don't need to first import `$ComputerName` into Honolulu first.
+You can specify any server in your organization where you have access to WinRM and WMI.

 If Honolulu is installed on a remote computer, you can set the address with this command:

     Set-HonoluluServer -ComputerName $ServerName -Port 6516
+    Get-HonoluluServer

 ## More Information